aj-staton/bus-protocols/README.md

 The goal was to read sensor data and write it to off-chip flash memory.

 ## I2C
-Another software-defined comunication representation in C, for I2C.
+Another software-defined comunication representation, for I2C.
 This project was similar to that of [SPI (Multiple)](##SPI (Multiple)) where sensor data was read and sent to flash storage.

 ### Credit
 This course was taught by Dr. Jason.
 D. Bakos in the Spring of 2020; the Teaching Assistants were Charles Daniels and Philip Conrad.
 Much of the material was provided by them.
 I was simply filling in some gaps around my given constraints.